-The proposal form must be submitted one month before the fall Advisory Board meeting and posted on the C2C website.
+The proposal form must be submitted by Community Engagement Advisory Board members at least one month before the fall Advisory Board meeting and posted on the C2C website.
+Members may choose to submit their own proposal form, sponsor a proposal form that was received over the summer, or further refine concepts from a form that was submitted over summer.
 Using a pre-meeting survey, Advisory Board members will rank order proposals.
-Advisory Board members will use a rubric developed by the Office to evaluate the proposals to examine potential impact and to align it with the C2C vision, mission, and authority.
+Advisory Board members will use a rubric developed by the Office that was discussed in the spring meeting to evaluate the proposals to examine potential impact and to align it with the C2C vision, mission, and authority.
+Additionally, members would review the final report written by the committee with a prioritization of the proposals if an ad hoc committee was formed over the summer.

-At the fall Advisory Board meeting, up to three proposals that were prioritized in the premeeting survey will be considered.
+At the fall Advisory Board meeting, up to three proposals that were prioritized in the pre meeting survey will be considered.
 The Advisory Board member who submitted the proposal will present the idea to the Advisory Board, followed by public comment.
 Then the Advisory Board members will discuss the proposal, to evaluate whether the proposal would effectively address the issue that has been flagged and would meaningfully advance the work of C2C.
 Advisory Board members may make amendments to the proposal.